ITU-BDSA23-GROUP17/Chirp/docs/report.md

 In order to run the release versions, please do as follows:

-On the main page of this repository, click on the **_Releases_** section There will be a few assets available (including source code), but only one of the following three will be relevant for us:
+On the main page of this repository, click on the [**Releases**](https://github.com/ITU-BDSA23-GROUP17/Chirp/releases) section
+There will be a few assets available (including source code), but only one of the following three will be relevant for us:

 - Chirp-win-x64.zip, for Windows users
 - Chirp-osx-x64.zip, for Mac users
 - Chirp-linux-x64.zip, for Linux users

-Please install and unzip one of the three folders, depending on your operating system Now, there should be the following application available in the extracted folder:
+Please install and unzip one of the three folders, depending on your operating system.
+Now, there should be the following application available in the extracted folder:

 - Chirp.Web.exe for Windows users
 - Chirp.Web for Mac and Linux users

-Now, you have a runnable (as described in step 4).
-Depending on your operating system, you can run the web-app as follows:

 Run the following commands: